dvn7035/dvn7035.github.io/_posts/2017-03-09-setting_up_a_web_server.md

 ---

 Web servers are nothing special.
-They're just machines that respond to specially crafted messages that follow the HTTP standard. <a href="{{ site.baseurl }}{% post_url 2017-01-04-crash_course_networking %}#HTTP">
-Here</a> is an example of what these kind of messages can look like, you can go back to the previous page's and I encourage you to read up some more about HTTP.
+They're just machines that respond to specially crafted messages that follow the HTTP standard.
+The last <a href="{{ site.baseurl }}{% post_url 2017-01-04-crash_course_networking %}#HTTP">page </a> had an example of what these kind of messages can look like, but I encourage you to read up some more about HTTP.
 Setting one up wasn't difficult, so here's how I did it.
 <!--more-->

 So first off, I started by taking advantage of the [GitHub Student Developer